tiagofreire-pt/Marlin/README.md

 # Marlin 3D Printer Firmware - Fork from @Jyers recoded Ender 3 V2 Extended UI DWIN LCD.

 This is my own fork, with my personal confgurations, for my own machine.
-Pay attention to then before using any of this code, please.
+Pay attention before using any of this code, please.

 This firmware has active support enabled by default for:
 - Creality board v4.2.2